fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/assignment-3/assignment-3.md

 Scoring: You start with 100 points.
 Points will be deducted as follows:

-Your submission will be graded according to the quality and coverage of the results and presentation.
-You need to make sure that both your deliverables (presentation and documentation) and notebooks clearly show your findings.
-Visualizations need to be well constructed, with good color and font choices and proper labeling.
-Your submission and presentation will be graded according to the following:

 - Visualizations: Up to −20 for ineffective visuals and/or poor description of the data and insights.
 - Presentation: Up to −20 if descriptions and/or visuals in the presentation are missing or incomplete.
 - Design choices: Up to −15 for ineffective mark or encoding choices (e.g., misleading scales, poor color usage, weak labeling).